Metro service area

 Security principle: keep wallet steps private and calm.
 Shared networks are fine for browsing, not ideal for sensitive actions.

 Support works best when ambiguity is removed.
-Many tickets slow down because a detail is missing.
-The time.
-The amount.
-The method.
-The reference.
-You can reduce resolution time by sending one clear message.
+Many tickets slow down because one key detail is missing: time, amount, method, or reference.

-If a deposit is pending, do not repeat it.
-Wait for the final bank outcome.
-If the bank shows success but the platform status does not update after a reasonable window, send support the timestamp and reference.
-Evidence-led tickets avoid back-and-forth.
+If a deposit is still pending, do not repeat it.
+Wait for the final bank result.
+If the bank shows success but the platform still has not updated after a reasonable window, send support the timestamp and the reference.

 Evidence-led does not mean complicated.
-It means clear.
-One bank screenshot.
-One platform status screenshot.
-One message with amount and time.
-That is usually enough.
+It means clean: one bank screenshot, one platform status screenshot if needed, and a message with the amount and time.

 • Your account identifier and contact channel.